From 9 years old.

 Meeting

-After the trilogy 'Les trois secrets d'Alexandra' (Rue du monde, 2004), Didier Daeninckx’s pen finds Pef’s brush to deliver us a new album 'Papa, pourquoi t'as voté Hitler' (Rue du monde, 2016).
-They evoke here the rise of Nazism in a Germany weakened by unemployment and populism.
-But how to tell such stories through images?
+After the trilogy "Les trois secrets d'Alexandra" (Rue du monde, 2004), Didier Daeninckx’s pen finds Pef’s brush to deliver us a new album "Papa, pourquoi t'as voté Hitler" (Rue du monde, 2016).
+Here they discuss the rise of Nazism in a Germany weakened by unemployment and populism.
+But how do we tell such stories through images?
 How do these children’s albums become bridges between generations?
-In Long Summer Nights, by Aharon Appelfeld, Valérie Zenatti unveils the translation secrets of this travel story that tells the friendship between Janek, a young Jewish boy, and Papi Sergei, an old blind man, during the war.
+In Des longues nuits d'été, by Aharon Appelfeld, Valérie Zenatti unveils the secrets of the translation of this travel story that recounts the friendship between Janek, a young Jewish boy, and Papi Sergei, an old blind man, during the war.
 Scribbles and required chatter!

 In the presence of